-1. An applicant for a replacement or expanded hospital shall document that the hospital is fully accredited by the Joint Commission or another nationally recognized accrediting body, and also shall provide sufficient documentation that the hospital has no history of significant licensure deficiencies and no history of conditional level Medicare and/or Medicaid certification deficiencies in the past three (3) years and has no outstanding licensure and Medicare and/or Medicaid certification deficiencies.
-In the event that the hospital is not accredited by the Joint Commission or another nationally recognized health care accreditation body and relies solely on state licensure, the applicant should provide sufficient documentation that the hospital has no history of significant licensure deficiencies and no history of conditional level Medicare and/or Medicaid certification deficiencies in the past five (5) years and has no outstanding licensure and Medicare and/or Medicaid certification deficiencies.
+1. An applicant for a replacement or expanded hospital shall document that the hospital is fully accredited by the Joint Commission on Accreditation of Healthcare Organization (JCAHO) or another nationally recognized accrediting body, and also shall provide sufficient documentation that the hospital has no history of significant licensure deficiencies and no history of conditional level Medicare and/or Medicaid certification deficiencies in the past three (3) years and has no outstanding licensure and Medicare and/or Medicaid certification deficiencies.
+In the event that the hospital is not accredited by the Joint CommissionJCAHO or another nationally recognized health care accreditation body and app ropriate body and relies solely on state licensure, the applicant should provide sufficient documentation that the hospital has no history of significant licensure deficiencies and no history of conditional level Medicare and/or Medicaid certification deficiencies in the past five (5) years and has no outstanding licensure and Medicare and/or Medicaid certification deficiencies.